 At the request of Father Leonard Callahan, O.P., Fourth Provincial of the Province of The Holy Name, Father William Thomas Lewis, O.P. began the Shrine devotion in October 1935.
-Father Thomas McElhatton, O.P., in 1953, moved the Shrine, then consisting of the statue of St. Jude, from the entrance to the Lady Chapel to its present site.
+In 1953 the Shrine was moved, then consisting of the statue of St. Jude, from the entrance to the Lady Chapel to its present site.
 Generous benefactors made it possible to obtain the present statue, and the altar and stained glass windows were donated in memory of Fr.
 G. L. Clark.

 Under the Provincialate of Father Joseph Fulton, O.P., Father Patrick D. Kane, O.P. was appointed director.
 Through his initiative, and with the assistance of Fr.
 Joseph Asturias, O.P and others, the Shrine ministry expanded rapidly, laying the groundwork for what it is today: a vibrant and prayerful devotional ministry weekly reaching thousands of St. Jude devotees who, by mail or in person, seek the intercession of St. Jude.
 Seven novenas are offered annually, three preached, a daily Mass is offered at 5:30 p.m., to which all are invited, and a priest is readily available to accommodate the many pilgrims who come in increasing numbers.
 In addition, the annual St. Jude Pilgrimage draws thousands of people from across the Western US and beyond to join in procession through the streets of San Francisco, giving witness by their presence to their devotion to St. Jude.